andrewmeyerhofer/osTicket-Simulation/README.md

 </p>

 <h1>osTicket - Ticketing System Simulation</h1>
 In this project, I used the open-source ticketing system osTicket to simulate the process of ticket intake and resolution that would occur in an IT helpdesk.
 This project helped me gain a better understanding of how ticketing software is commonly used in a helpdesk setting.
-The the resources used and objectives of this project are listed below.<br />
+The resources used and objectives of this project are listed below.<br />

 <h2>Environments and Technologies Used</h2>